mgmike123/btm495prototype/README.md

-# btm495prototype
+# btm495prototype Team 5

 Hello Professor,

-This is our rough draft version of our prototype, please feel free to get back to us with any comments you might have.
+This is our final version of our prototype, please feel free to get back to us with any comments you might have.

 Thank you,